Sifting the Noise: A Comparative Study of LLM Agents in Vulnerability False Positive Filtering: Study Design

-\textbf{Failure Analysis:} We analyze 103 failed trajectories where the agent fails to identify an FP.
-This set includes a 59-case intersection where both \textsc{OpenHands} and \textsc{SWE-agent} failed, supplemented by a targeted inspection of the most frequent failure categories: CWE-327 (47 cases) and CWE-614 (10 cases).
+\textbf{Failure Analysis:} We analyze 103 failed trajectories where the agent misses an FP.
+This set includes 59 cases where both \textsc{OpenHands} and \textsc{SWE-agent} failed, plus targeted inspection of the dominant failure categories: CWE-327 (47 cases) and CWE-614 (10 cases).
 For each trajectory, we record the number of steps, the files accessed, and the specific tools utilized.
 We then categorize the underlying reasoning patterns into success patterns (P1--P4) and failure modes (F1--F3) based on the agent's interaction with the codebase and configuration files.